devonfw-tutorials/katacoda-scenarios-dev/70_issue-33--devon4j-architecture-tutorial_devon4j-architecture/intro.md

+== Prerequisites

+Java programming knowledge

+== Learning goals

 This tutorial aims to explain concepts and principles of devon4j architecture with help of an example.
+* Create devon4j sample application
+* Understand devon4j application structure
+* Understand Key and architectural principles followed by devon4j
+* Understand devon4j application architecture

-After completeing this tutorial you will be aware of devon4j structure and architecture.
+By end of this tutorial you will have detailed understanding of principles followed by devon4j application as well as its structure and architecture.